abavistwellness.com

 Coated

-to improve handling characteristics, but the exact composition differ slightly.
+To improve handling characteristics, but the exact composition differ slightly.

 The main difference between VICRYL and VICRYL RAPIDE lies in their absorption rates, with VICRYL RAPIDE being absorbed faster.
 The choice between the two depends on the specific requirements of the surgical procedure, such as the expected healing time and tissue type.
 It’s important for healthcare professionals to carefully consider these factors when choosing a suture material.